tylerdigital/advanced-custom-fields-url/README.md

 * `/images`: folder for image files
 * `/js`: folder for .js files
 * `/lang`: folder for .pot, .po and .mo files
-* `acf-FIELD_NAME.php`: Main plugin file that includes the correct field file based on the ACF version
+* `acf-url.php`: Main plugin file that includes the correct field file based on the ACF version
-* `FIELD_NAME-v5.php`: Field class compatible with ACF version 5
+* `url-v5.php`: Field class compatible with ACF version 5
-* `FIELD_NAME-v4.php`: Field class compatible with ACF version 4
+* `url-v4.php`: Field class compatible with ACF version 4
 * `readme.txt`: WordPress readme file to be used by the wordpress repository

 ### step 1.

-This template uses `PLACEHOLDERS` such as `FIELD_NAME` throughout the file names and code.
+This template uses `PLACEHOLDERS` such as `url` throughout the file names and code.
 Use the following list of placeholders to do a 'find and replace':

-* `FIELD_NAME`: Single word, no spaces.
+* `url`: Single word, no spaces.
 Underscores allowed. eg. donate_button
 * `FIELD_LABEL`: Multiple words, can include spaces, visible when selecting a field type. eg. Donate Button
 * `PLUGIN_URL`: Url to the github or WordPress repository
 * `PLUGIN_TAGS`: Comma seperated list of relevant tags